wellyshen/react-cool-form/docs/getting-started/form-state.md

 ## About the Form State

-Form state is an `object` containing the following values:
+Form state is an `object` containing the following properties:

 | Name         | Type      | Description                                                                                                                                      |
 | ------------ | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |